 Echoing Voices from Within: A Rhodes Must Fall Exhibition

-The Centre for African Studies (CAS) Gallery is hosting an ‘Echoing Voices from Within’ exhibition from 9 March 2016 – 9 May 2016.
-The exhibition is primarily a moment of reflection and commemoration of a movement that impacted significantly on UCT and potentially other universities forever.
-More than an exhibition, it is a thorough archive and a record produced by the Rhodes Must Fall movement.
-It is a body of work that drew its content from photographs, videos, banners and artefacts from a climactic year of activism.
+The Centre for African Studies (CAS) Gallery hosted an ‘Echoing Voices from Within’ exhibition from 9 March 2016 – 9 May 2016.
+The exhibition was primarily a moment of reflection and commemoration of a movement that impacted significantly on UCT and potentially other universities forever.
+More than an exhibition, it was a thorough archive and a record produced by the Rhodes Must Fall movement.
+It was a body of work that drew its content from photographs, videos, banners and artefacts from a climactic year of activism.
 Many of the photographs and videos were taken by the students themselves who also assembled a significant and important archive of this moment in history.
-It is in itself a record of the events that began on 9 March 2015.
+It was in itself a record of the events that began on 9 March 2015.

-The exhibition comprises about 75 photographs, videos, posters and relevant artefacts that capture the essence and the evolving story of a dramatic year in student protest.
-Included in the exhibition is a wall curated by CAS called ‘Contested Legacies’ where Rhodes, Jameson and other uncomfortable symbols and their presences are contextualised and interrogated.
-‘Echoing Voices from Within’ forms part of a larger theme of student uprising the CAS gallery will explore and commemorate.
-In June CAS will also be hosting an exhibition called 1976/360, 40 years after 1976 student uprisings.
+The exhibition comprised about 75 photographs, videos, posters and relevant artefacts that captured the essence and the evolving story of a dramatic year in student protest.
+Included in the exhibition was a wall curated by CAS called ‘Contested Legacies’ where Rhodes, Jameson and other uncomfortable symbols and their presences were contextualised and interrogated.
+‘Echoing Voices from Within’ formed part of a larger theme of student uprising the CAS gallery explored and commemorated.

-During the exhibition there will also be walkabouts, seminars and other activities related to the exhibition and the Rhodes Must Fall moment.
-Please visit http://www.africanstudies.uct.ac.za regularly for events surrounding the exhibition.
+During the exhibition there were walkabouts, seminars and other activities related to the exhibition and the Rhodes Must Fall moment.

-In the build up to the opening the programme will begin with a revisit of significant of sites where Rhodes Must Fall events happened on UCT campus.
-It will begin at Bremner House at 3pm and move to Upper Campus.
-There will be performances along the route.
+In the build up to the opening the programme began with a revisit of significant of sites where Rhodes Must Fall events happened on UCT campus.

 For more information contact: